jrtberlin/aos2.0-post/README.md

 ## Infrastructure

 Our website [asteroidos.org](https://asteroidos.org) has seen a major content extension.
+   * A [FAQ](https://asteroidos.org/faq/) section has been added to provide a quick overview of our project.
+   * The Install page has grown into a gallery of supported watches over time with now 22 watches listed.
+We renamed it to "[Watches](https://asteroidos.org/watches/)" and plan to evolve this page into a purchase guide to aid new users in choosing a supported watch.
+A first step was to resize the images of all watches to correctly reflect the relative size differences between them, to be able to compare their dimensions.
-A [FAQ](https://asteroidos.org/faq/) section has been added to provide a quick overview of our project.
-The [Documentation](https://asteroidos.org/wiki/documentation/) pages are frequently updated by community members and nicely keep up with the current state of development.
-The Install page has grown into a gallery of supported watches with .
-We ranmed it to "Watches"
+   * The [Documentation](https://asteroidos.org/wiki/documentation/) pages are frequently updated by community members and nicely keep up with the current state of development.
+We recently switched to Markdown as our primary markup language for documentation.
+This enables users without deeper knowledge to contribute to the documentation via GitHub's integrated editor.
+And will help us to switch the static site generator in the future.

 The creator of the unofficial [Subreddit](https://www.reddit.com/r/AsteroidOS/) gave us full access, making it an official channel alongside our [Mastodon account](https://fosstodon.org/@AsteroidOS).

 As we already mentioned in a [previous blog post](https://asteroidos.org/news/farewell-freenode), we moved all our communication from freenode to Matrix and Libera.chat.
+You are invited to join the AsteroidOS Matrix channel using this link. [https://matrix.to/#/#Asteroid:matrix.org](https://matrix.to/#/#Asteroid:matrix.org)

 With 2.0 we introduce a community repository, to improve discoverability and simplify the installation of precompiled packages, while building the foundation for a possible graphical software center in the future.
-Currently, the repository consists of a few debugging tools, {community watchfaces}, games and emulators.
+Currently, the repository consists of a few debugging tools, community watchfaces, games and emulators.
 Developers are welcome to create pull requests on the [meta-community](https://github.com/AsteroidOS/meta-asteroid-community) repo for packaging.

-The second and smaller change is the switch to Markdown as our primary markup language for documentation.
-This enables users without deeper knowledge to contribute to the documentation via GitHub's integrated editor.
-And will help us to switch the static site generator in the future.

 After moving our infrastructure to a larger server, we have seen an increase in the frequency of nightly releases.
 However, it is worth noting that completely rebuilding all packages for all 26 watch system images still takes almost a week.
 Therefore, we can expect the nightlies to be ready on weekends.